ishroudd/Modad/README.md

 # Modad
 monad is a c++ library that hooks into the memory space of Devil Daggers and offers a runtime read/write API.
+The focus of this project is on Devil Daggers, but the implementation is currently general enough to be used for just about any program with some fiddling.

 Modad is a wrapper for the monad library to provide an easy interface for developers and modders to create distributable changes to object values in Devil Daggers.
 A .mod file lists address RVAs and bytes to write to them.
 Running Modad with Devil Daggers running will read all .mod files in a ./mod subdirectory and adjust Devil Dagger's runtime addresses appropriately.